 The sustained rise of the e-commerce industry has ushered in a simultaneous rise in credit card usage.
 In Singapore, cards are among the most popular payment methods.
 According to the 2019 Global Payments trends Report - Singapore Country Insights, cards account for 68 per cent of all transactions.
 The report also says that credit cards trump debit cards when it comes to online shopping.

 Credit card usage and debt trap

 If you have been trying hard to stay in line with monthly credit card repayments, it could mean you are in debt.
-One of the ways to manage such a debt would be to borrow a loan from a bank or lender, or allowing the bank or lender to settle your credit card debt.
+One of the ways to manage such a debt would be to borrow a loan from a bank or financial institution, or allowing the bank or financial institution to settle your credit card debt.